armlabstanford/mixed_reality_setup/README.md

    - Follow the instructions on this [page](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-hololens-emulator) to download and install the emulator.

 4. [Testing](https://docs.microsoft.com/en-us/windows/mixed-reality/using-the-hololens-emulator#deploying-apps-to-the-hololens-emulator) the HoloLens emulator
    - Start Visual Studio 2019 and try to create a new `Holographic DirectX 11 App (Universal Windows)`.
-If it works, then you have all the required libraries in Visual Studios.
+If it works, then you have all the required libraries in Visual Studio.
 Otherwise, add the proper workloads as stated [here](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools).
    - In Visual Studio, ensure that Platform is set to `x86` on the top bar.
    - On the right of `x86`, there should be a green play button with a drop-down menu.
 Select `HoloLens Emulator` under the drop-down menu as the target device for debugging.
    - Click on the green play button to run the emulator.